FPGAwars/apio-wiki-archive/Quick-start.md

 ### Testing the Fomu board

-* You do not need to install any driver if you in Windows 10 or later.
+* You do not need to install any driver if you are in Windows 10 or later.
 For checking that the board is detected, plug it and execute this command:

 ```
 apio raw "dfu-util -l"